kadaster/labs.kadaster.nl/cases/graphql-endpoint-eng.md

 Voor de Nederlandse versie, <a href = "/cases/graphql-endpoint">klik hier</a>.

+## Status GraphQL Endpoint
+The GraphQL endpoint is always available at <a href="https://labs.kadaster.nl/gateway">this link</a>.
+This page is no longer 100% representative of the content on this endpoint, specifically on the data model and specific UOI components.
+The documentation on how to use the overall endpoint still holds.

 ### Disclaimer
 This page describes the first open GraphQL endpoint that the Cadastre Land Registry makes available as an experiment.
 This endpoint is maintained with a "best-effort" service level and only concerns open data sources at the Cadastre Land Registry.
 For this endpoint, we cannot guarantee that the data is always up-to-date and will occasionally (without announcement) renew the endpoint as part of further development.
 Do you have any questions or comments about this?
 Then  <a href="/about">contact us</a>.